Adobe-Marketing-Cloud/aep-sdks-documentation/resources/user-guides/getting-started-with-adobe-experience-platform/rules-and-xdm-events.md

        }
     ```

-  * Note that the 3 data elements created in step 3 are used here to populate the `ratingDate` and `ratingSource` XDM fields.
+  * Note that the previously created three data elements are used here to populate the `ratingDate` and `ratingSource` XDM fields.
     * Click `Keep Changes`.
     * Set a name and click `Save` to keep the rule.
 * Publish the new data elements and rule created: